Our Nursing Programs

 The Division is also extensively involved in clinical research activities.
 Board-certified registered nurse practitioners and registered nurses assist in the conduct of these studies.
 We also participate in multicenter trials of new therapies and devices used to treat pediatric hormonal problems.
 This allows patients to participate in innovative, original treatment options potentially not available elsewhere.

-The Division of Gastroenterology, Hepatology and Nutrition at Nemours Children’s Clinic, Jacksonville provides evaluation and treatment services for infants, children and adolescents with diseases of the digestive tract, liver and pancreas.
+The Division of Gastroenterology, Hepatology and Nutrition at Nemours Children's Specialty Care, Jacksonville provides evaluation and treatment services for infants, children and adolescents with diseases of the digestive tract, liver and pancreas.

 The division is composed of: